T-Nghia/udc-large-scale-co/README.md

 The optimization pipeline follows a Divide-Conquer-Reunion (DCR) process.

-### Dividing Stage
+### 1. Dividing Stage

-A lightweight Graph Neural Network generates a heatmap representation of the routing instance and constructs an initial global routing solution.
+A lightweight Graph Neural Network (GNN) generates a heatmap representation of the routing instance and constructs an initial global solution.

 The dividing policy decomposes large-scale CVRP instances into multiple fixed-length sub-problems.

 Main characteristics:

 * Sparse graph construction
-* Heatmap-based routing
+* Heatmap-based neural policy
 * Global route approximation
-* Neural partitioning
+* Large-scale route partitioning

 ---

-### Conquering Stage
+### 2. Conquering Stage

-Each sub-problem is independently optimized using a constructive neural routing solver.
+Each sub-problem is optimized independently using a constructive neural routing solver.

 The conquering stage focuses on: